 Time to Ski

 Keystone ranks as a top family ski resort in the U.S., so it’s no surprise skiing reigns as king.
-The Nordic Center offers access to 9 miles of groomed trails, ski lessons and guided hikes through the area.
-Skiers find trails for all skill levels, such as the Stairway to Heaven for advanced skiers and three trails for beginners.
+The Nordic Center offers access to 9 miles of groomed trails, ski lessons and guided hikes.
+Skiers find trails for all skill levels, such as Stairway to Heaven for advanced skiers and three trails for beginners.

 Strap on Snowshoes

 Another top among Keystone winter activities is snowmobile tours.
-Whether a new rider or pro, Keystone Snowmobiling Tours and Rentals has guided and self-guided tours for all riders.
+Whether a new rider or pro, Keystone Snowmobiling Tours and Rentals has guided and self-guided tours for all abilities.

 Prospector Tours offer an opportunity for individuals and groups to see a variety of terrain via snowmobile.
 This tour remains a favorite for beginners, parents with children, and adults who prefer to double-up.
-Skilled riders and adrenaline junkies can plan a high adventure or performance tour, ranging in ability and elevation.
-All Keystone snowmobile tours range from two to three hours.
+Skilled riders and adrenaline junkies plan a high adventure or performance tour, ranging in ability and elevation.
+All Keystone snowmobile tours last two to three hours.

 More Laid-back Adventures

-In addition to action-packed adventures on the snow, Keystone also provides an ideal spot for relaxing.
+In addition to action-packed adventures, Keystone also provides an ideal spot for relaxing.
 Nature lovers can book a guided fly-fishing tour and cast a line in nearby lakes and rivers.
 Or end the day with a scenic gondola ride.
-Ride high over the area to see panoramic views of the Continental Divide and River Run Village.
+Ride high over Summit County to see panoramic views of the Continental Divide and River Run Village.
 After the trip, enjoy lunch or dinner with loved ones.